 4. Withdrawal We reserve the right to withdraw any property before the sale and shall have no liability whatsoever for such withdrawal.

 5. Per Lot Unless otherwise announced by the auctioneer, all bids are per lot as numbered in the catalogue.

 6. Bidding We reserve the right to reject any bid.
 The highest bidder acknowledged by the auctioneer will be the purchaser.
 The auctioneer has absolute and sole discretion in the case of error or dispute with respect to bidding, and whether during or after the sale, to determine the successful bidder, to re-open the bidding, to cancel the sale or to re-offer and re-sell the item in dispute.
 If any dispute arises after the sale, our sale record is conclusive.
-In our discretion we will execute and accept telephone bids and online bids via the Online Platforms as a convenience to clients who are not present at auctions; Sotheby’s is not responsible for any errors or omissions in connection there-with.
+In person bidding is not available for this auction.
+Bidders are encouraged to submit bids online on Sothebys.com or through the Sotheby’s App.
+In order to bid online, you must register an account with Sotheby’s and provide requested information.
+In our discretion we will execute order or absentee bids and accept telephone bids and online bids via the Online Platforms as a convenience to clients who do not submit their bids online; Sotheby’s is not responsible for any errors or omissions in connection there-with.
 Prospective bidders should also consult sothebys.com for the most up to date cataloguing of the property in this catalogue.

 By participating in the sale, you represent and warrant that any bids placed by you, or on your behalf, are not the product of any collusive or other anti-competitive agreement and are otherwise consistent with federal and state antitrust law.